multiOmicMechanismAwareML/CodeBase/README.md

 To build the predictive models, all the dataset files are located in [Code/Machine_Learning/data](Code/Machine_Learning/data)

 The R script ML_Code.R trains and applies all the machine learning approaches (SVR, RF, BEMKL), except for the deep neural networks.
-This script has been tested with R 3.4 and can be run by first putting the data in the same folder.
+This script has been tested with R 3.4 and can be run by simply calling Code/Machine_Learning/ML_Code.R.

 Approx running time: 6 hours - this code will run utilising the features selected by the feature selection techniques (the code to re-calculate these is inside the Code/feature_selection folder) and re-train the non-deep-learning models